pylhc/pylhc.github.io/docs/packages/pylhcsubmitter/autosix.md

 ## Using AutoSix

+The parametrizing of simulations and submission can be done very similarly to `job_submitter` through Python, also by calling the `main` function of `autosix` with the desired parameters.

-!!! warning
+!!! warning "SixTrack SEEDS"
     As the loop over seeds is handled by `SixDesk`, you need to set `FIRSTSEED` and `LASTSEED` to ``None`` or ``0`` to deactivate this loop.
     Otherwise, a ``%SEEDRAN`` placeholder is required in your mask, which needs to be present **after** filling in the variables (see example below).

-!!! hint
+!!! hint "Output Directories"
-    Unlike with `job_submitter`, the output directory of the `HTCondor` job (the 'mask-job') is not automatically transferred to the workspace.
+    Unlike with `job_submitter`, the output directory of the `HTCondor` job is not automatically transferred to the workspace.
     To have access to this data, you will need to specify different output directories in your mask manually, e.g. using strings containing the variable placeholders.

 ```python